datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

 - `foo-host` defaults to redirecting insecure requests, since the default for `requestPolicy.insecure.action` is `Redirect`.
 - `bar-host` uses Let's Encrypt as well, but it will reject insecure requests.

+**If you use ACME for multiple Hosts, add a wildcard Host too.**
+This is required to manage a known issue.
+This issue will be resolved in a future Ambassador Edge Stack release.

 <Alert severity="info">
   <a href="../../topics/running/listener">Learn more about <code>Listener</code></a><br/>